cicovic-andrija/koi/README.md

 - Acting entities in the software system are SERVER, CLIENT and USER.
 - USER utilizes a CLIENT program (e.g. a web browser) to send requests and present responses from the SERVER.
 - CLIENT and SERVER communicate over a standard network protocol (HTTPS) to exchange requests and responses.
+  - In simpler words, this is a website.
 - SERVER uses a textual (XML) file to persist data over time, called just the database in further text.
 - Database is designed to be human-readable; this eliminates the need to implement import/export mechanisms.
-- SERVER manages generic items.
+- SERVER manages generic items that are stored in the database.
 - SERVER is responsible that every item is uniquely identifiable.
 - USER provides details for each item: a set of (meta)data key-value pairs, called just metadata in further text.
   - Example: for a book (item), USER provides metadata keys like `title`, `author`, `edition` and their corresponding values.
-- Both keys and values in item metadata are always interpreted as text (UTF-8 encoded strings) by the SERVER.
+- Both keys and values in metadata are always interpreted as text (UTF-8 encoded strings) by the SERVER.
 - The only required metadata key-value pair is that which determines how an item will be labeled (item's "name").
 - SERVER ignores items for which a label cannot be determined from the provided metadata set.
 - Item may belong to one or more collections, specified by the USER with a special metadata key that SERVER is able to detect.